operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 If you are installing from operatorhub, then by default it installs the operator in operators namespace.
-Below steps assumes that its deployed in operators namespace.
+Below steps assume that its deployed in operators namespace.